Back

 ICF was awarded more than 100 U.S. federal contracts and task orders and more than 200 additional contracts from state and local and international governments.
 The largest awards were:

-• Business Operations: A $65.7 million contract with a U.S. federal financial services agency to provide management support and business analysis services.
+• Business Operations: $65.7 million contract with a U.S. federal financial services agency to provide management support and business analysis services.

 • Analytic Solutions: A contract with a value up to $60 million with the U.S. National Institutes of Health to provide scientific information management and literature-based evaluations.